 These crispy potatoes have been a regular on the table here, taking up the space between giant salads and pan-fried chicken and fish.
-They're delicious.
+They're delicious

-Back to these Extra Crispy Roast Potatoes …
+Extra Crispy Roasted Potatoes …

 It's totally worth the extra quick step of throwing them into a pot and giving them a boil.